 But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
 To Him be the glory both now and to the day of eternity.
 Amen.2 Peter 3:18(HCSB)

-As we die to self, live for Him and do His perfect will, He begins to remove every trace of prideful-self and vanity’s fleshliness.
-As we walk in spirit and truth and submit to the Spirit's leading we discover that we to grow in every facet of grace and virtue; faith and love; holiness and understanding; wisdom and obedience - but there's more!
+As we die to self, live for Him, and do His perfect will, He begins to remove every trace of prideful-self and vanity’s fleshliness.
+As we walk in spirit and truth and submit to the Spirit's leading, we discover that we will grow in every facet of grace and virtue, faith and love, holiness and understanding, wisdom and obedience - but there's more!

 We are also to grow "in the knowledge of our Lord Jesus Christ."
 This must be the pinnacle of God's grace, that we increase in our knowing HIM.
 Intimately knowing Christ is what the aged Paul sought with every fibre of His being in His final days of life, "that I may KNOW Christ."
 And we are to take hold of the eternal life to which we have been called.
 We are to pursue, with a passion, the intimate and personal relationship to which we have privileged access, as we confess our faults to our Father and keep our eyes on our God and Saviour Jesus Christ - our all in all.

 Access to the same grace of God and intimate knowledge of Christ is also what Peter, in the closing days of his life, is urging all who have a saving faith in Christ to strive for earnestly, in this closing verse of his second epistle, "but grow in the grace and knowledge of our Lord and Saviour Jesus Christ.
 To Him be the glory, both now and to the day of eternity.
 Amen."